danwing/cidfi/draft-wing-cidfi.md

 Thanks to Dave Täht, Magnus Westerlund, Christian Huitema, Gorry Fairhurst, and Tom Herbert for hallway discussions and feedback at TSVWG that encouraged the authors to consider the approach described in this document.
+Thanks to Ben Schwartz for suggesting PvD as an alternative discovery mechanism.